miyako/topic-document-to-text/README.md

 ## final step

 once we have a set of parsers and a tool to chunk extracted plain text, we can develop a tool that extracts, chunks, and vectorises text using [4D AIKit](https://github.com/4d/4D-AIKit). the idea is to use the offical component, not develop a custom fork.

+[^librevenge]: `librevenge` is a CFBF parse but there are no known `.doc` implementations (only `libwps` for Microsoft Works.
+[^librtf]: even with UTF-8 and surrogate pair patches, `librtf` is fundamentatlly flawed and not reliable for processing `.rtf` especially Microsoft Outlook messages. the parser implementation now uses platform APIs (`NSAttributedString` and `Riched20.dll`).